NYU Blockchain Lab

 We study a broad range of research topics such as the tensions between decentralization and centralization, the tradeoffs in Layer 2 scaling solutions, and decentralized autonomous organizations.
 Our theoretical perspectives include platform competition, platform governance, platform policy, game theory, and mechanism design.

-We regularly attend academic and practitioner’s conferences.
+We regularly attend academic and practitioner's conferences.
 If you are interested in chatting, please feel free to reach out.
-We closely collaborate with related research groups across NYU, such as the faculty group NYU Cryptography group at Courant, and students group such as the NYU Blockchain & Fintech and the Student Club (“Blockchain Lab”) organized by Ayesha Kiani.
+We closely collaborate with related research groups across NYU, such as the faculty group NYU Cryptography group at Courant, and student groups such as the NYU Stern Blockchain & Fintech and the Student Club ("Blockchain Lab") organized by Ayesha Kiani.

 Researchers